 And yes, it *could* be the air end, but let’s hope not.

-Ok to answer some questions, yes it’s tank mounted, and no I do not have a dryer on this unit.
-It is near a wall, but had plenty of open air around all sides of it.
+Ok to answer some questions, yes it’s a tank mounted, and no I do not have a dryer on this unit.
+It is near a wall but had plenty of open-air around all sides of it.

 Fantastic, glad you got it fixed!
 I thought it sounded like an oil flow issue.